More sustainable products are imperative for both our customers and the planet.

 It’s always been our goal to make our products and manufacturing processes safe for people and the environment.
 But now, more than ever, we need to design products and processes that are less energy intensive, generate fewer carbon emissions, use fewer resources and support a more circular economy.

 Increasingly, sustainability will be the benchmark for assessing every aspect of our product pipeline and supply chain.
-In 2021, we were awarded the London Stock Exchange Green Economy Mark, for companies who earn at least 50% of their revenue from products and services that contribute to environmental objectives.
+In 2022, for the second year in a row, we were awarded the London Stock Exchange Green Economy Mark, for companies who earn at least 50% of their revenue from products and services that contribute to environmental objectives.
 As a leading supplier of sustainable polymer solutions, we’ve always been able make products that have sustainability benefits built into them.
 For example, we’ve been using water rather than solvents for decades, which keeps harmful volatile organic compounds (VOCs) out of the atmosphere.

 Now we’re putting even greater emphasis on sustainability throughout the entire lifecycle of our products.